MicrosoftDocs/windowsserverdocs/WindowsServerDocs/identity/ad-ds/enable-32K-pages-optional-feature.md

 ---

-## Enable the 32k page feature using PowerShell
+## Enable the Database 32k pages optional feature

-The 32k database page size is an optional feature in AD and isn't enabled by default.
+The 32k page database size is an optional feature in AD and isn't enabled by default.
 To enable the Database 32k pages optional feature in your forest or domain, follow the steps.

 1. Sign in to a domain controller.